Before the Case

 Keep a copy of the agreement in a safe place.

 - Filing a lawsuit requires time and effort.
-This includes preparing for the hearing, gathering evidence, meeting with witnesses, and attending the hearing in person.
+This includes preparing for the hearing, gathering evidence, meeting with witnesses, and going to your court date.

 - Neither you nor the other side will be compensated for your time for preparing and going to court, even if you win.

-- You cannot hire an attorney to represent you during the small claims court trial hearing.
-However, you can hire a lawyer to help you outside of the courtroom before or after the trial.
+- You cannot hire an attorney to represent you in court.
+The lawyer may help you before or after the trial.
 (The costs of hiring an attorney may be high.)

-- Even if you win in court, the person who is obligated to pay the judgment may not have the money to pay it, or may simply refuse to pay it.
+- Even if you win in court, the person who owes you money may still refuse to pay it.
 The court does not collect the money for you.
-Enforcement procedures are available, but these require extra effort and also money on your part.
-It's possible that you will never collect anything – or if you do collect, it may take years.
+There are legal ways to try to force them to pay, but these take a lot of effort and sometimes money.
+You may never get paid or it may take years.

 Some of the questions you might ask yourself before you file a case include: